Kiwi Farms: Christchurch mosque shootings

 In March 2019, Kiwi Farms republished both the livestream and the manifesto of Brenton Tarrant, the perpetrator of the 2019 Christchurch mosque shootings.
-Shortly after, website owner Joshua Moon publicly denied a request by New Zealand Police to voluntarily hand over all data on posts about the shooting, including the email and IP addresses of posters.
-Moon responded aggressively and mockingly, calling New Zealand a "shithole country", and stated that he did not "give a single solitary fuck what section 50 of your faggot law says about sharing your email".
-He deemed the request a censorship attempt and argued that New Zealand authorities "do not have the legal reach to imprison everyone who's posted [the video]".
+Shortly after, website owner Joshua Moon publicly denied a request by New Zealand Police to voluntarily hand over all data on posts about the shooting, including the email and IP addresses of forum posters.
+Moon responded aggressively and mockingly, calling New Zealand a "shithole country", and stated that he did not "give a single solitary fuck what section 50 of your faggot law (referring to the Policing Act 2008) says about sharing [the New Zealand Police's] email."
+He deemed the request a censorship attempt and maintained that New Zealand authorities "do not have the clout to eradicate a video from the Internet" and "do not have the legal reach to imprison everyone whose posted it."
 Kiwi Farms was one of several websites blocked by New Zealand Internet service providers after the attack.
 In New Zealand, those who were caught possessing or sharing images or videos of the attack faced charges that could result in 14-year prison sentences.

-Aztec High School shooting

-The perpetrator of the 2017 Aztec High School shooting, William Atchison, was a commenter on Kiwi Farms under the alias "FuckYou", as well as other websites including Encyclopedia Dramatica and the Blockland Forums.
-Two days before the shooting he posted an explicit sexual statement towards one of the perpetrators of the failed Halifax shooting plot, Lindsay Souvannarath, who herself had been an active member of Kiwi Farms before her arrest.
-After the name of the perpetrator was publicly released, Joshua Moon opened up two threads for discussing the shooting and collecting information on the shooter and his online accounts for the purpose of mocking him.
-The forum’s research was utilized and cited by counseling psychologist and author Peter F. Langman, an expert on school shootings, for his documentation on Atchison’s online activity.

-My Immortal fan fiction authorship

-In 2017, Tumblr user and young adult fiction writer Rose Christo claimed that she had authored the Harry Potter fan fiction My Immortal, which, Christo said, she had written in order to find her missing brother.
-She announced that Macmillan Publishers was publishing a memoir, Under the Same Stars: The Search for My Brother and the True Story of My Immortal, about the fan fiction's creation as well as her childhood of abuse and experiences as a Native American in the New York foster care system.
-A forum thread concerning Christo and discussing her claims was created on Kiwi Farms.
-Christo's brother responded to the Kiwi Farms thread, saying that her story was nearly entirely false, including their Native American ancestry, their having gone to foster care, and her quest to locate her brother, which formed the center of the memoir.
-Christo then admitted that she had falsified documents supporting her story, but maintained that she had written My Immortal.
-Macmillan Publishers canceled the publication of her memoir.
+Ofcom lawsuit

+In August 2025, Lolcow LLC and the imageboard 4chan's managing company filed a lawsuit against the British government's Office of Communication (Ofcom) in the United States District Court for the District of Columbia.
+The lawsuit stated that the Office of Communication, while enforcing the Online Safety Act, had threatened to impose civil penalties and conduct arrests against the two companies for actions that are lawful and constitutionally protected in the United States.
+The complaint demanded that the court declare that actions were in defiance of the first, fourth and fifth American constitutional amendments, and asked the court to impose a permanent injunction prohibiting the agency from enforcing the Act against US-based companies.